Use the blockchain for cheaper, faster and simply better identity verification.

-Blockchain technology opens up a lot of ways for new companies to disrupt competitors.
-Civic (CVC) has stated that it aims to disrupt the Identity Verification (IDV) industry by using the blockchain to change everything.
+Blockchain technology opens up a lot of ways for new companies to disrupt incumbents.
+Civic (CVC) has stated that it aims to disrupt the identity verification (IDV) industry by using the blockchain to change everything.

 What Civic aims to do

 Civic is set to offer: